Lycurgus1/CI_Jenkins/README.md

 ## Jenkins
 **Creating a project**
-- 1 .Enter descripton of project
+1. Enter descripton of project
-- 2 .Discord old builds ticked normally
+2. Discord old builds ticked normally
-- 3 .Enter github repositry under github project tickbox
+3. Enter github repositry under github project tickbox
-- 4. Restrict where project can be run
+4. Restrict where project can be run
 	- Tick then fill in box with sparta-ubuntu-node
-- 5 .Source code
+5 .Source code
 	- Use git per industry standard.
 	- Copy link to repositry as ssh per git clone syntax
 	- Means jenkins will need verified keys